 The cleanup method approved by the Water Board (Solidification with Limited Excavation) is a well-accepted remediation approach, wherein a portion of MGP residues at the Power Plant property will be solidified in place using a cement mix.
 This method will address MGP residues in the area that extend deep below the ground surface and are difficult to excavate.
 Excavation on the Port property will be used to address MGP residues at a shallower depth.

 The approved cleanup option also includes the incorporation of a durable cover in both areas where solidified soil is present or MGP residues are present in substantially smaller quantities.
 The durable cover will prevent exposure to the remaining residues.
 The durable cover included installing a wear–resistant material (such as paving, buildings, clean soil with vegetation) over the area to contain the soil in place and prevent contact with underground residues.

 After implementation of the cleanup, monitoring will be conducted to confirm that groundwater is being protected.
 Institutional controls will also be used, including a Land Use Covenant (LUC) and a Risk Management Plan (RMP).
 The RMP will set forth procedures for maintaining the protectiveness of the cleanup efforts, provide safety guidelines for workers to use during future construction and maintenance activities, as well as future site users (based on property owners’ redevelopment plans).

 Upcoming activities in the Northeast Area, and the portion of the Port Property will focus on refining the remedial design.
-In spring 2014, we will be conducting a pilot test of the solidification remediation technology.
+In May, we conducted a Pilot Test of the solidification remediation technology in the Northeast Area.
 As stated above, this technology uses cement with various additives to solidify contaminated soils in-place and minimize its mobility.
-The pilot test will help finalize the cement mix formula and confirm the equipment needed for mixing it into the soil.
+The Pilot Test helped refine the cement mix formula and confirmed the equipment needed for mixing it into the soil.
 The in-place solidification of the soil will be both protective of human health and allow for future redevelopment of the property.